 Video & Audio

-After the release of The Nylon Curtain in 1982, a serious motorcycle accident, and the divorce from his wife Elizabeth, Billy took a much-needed vacation in the Caribbean.
+After the release of The Nylon Curtain in 1982, a motorcycle accident, and the divorce from his wife Elizabeth, Billy took a much needed vacation in the Caribbean.
 It would change his life.
-While tinkering around at the piano at a hotel lounge, he met supermodel Christie Brinkley, Elle McPherson, and Whitney Houston at a chance encounter (listen to Billy describe it on SiriusXM).
-Sometime later back in New York, he and Christie started dating and Billy quickly returned to the recording studio in 1983 to record An Innocent Man.
-He was a man in love, and it shows on An Innocent Man.
+While tinkering around at the piano at a hotel lounge in St. Barts, he met supermodels Christie Brinkley, Elle McPherson, and Whitney Houston at a chance encounter.
+Sometime later after returning to the U.S., Billy and Christie eventually started dating and Billy returned to the recording studio in 1983 to record An Innocent Man.
+Read this Rolling Stone article about Billy's and Christie's courtship (starting about 1/3 of the way down).
+Billy was a man in love, and it shows on An Innocent Man.
 The songs are fun, ebullient, effervescent.
-He has said that the songs just came pouring out of him.
+He said the songs just came pouring out of him.

 "'That's how I felt, and you don't fight that,' Billy Joel explained, to Ultimate Classic Rock.
 'The material was coming so easily and so quickly, and I was having so much fun doing it.
 I was kind of reliving my youth.'
 After recording the first song live in the studio, Joel found that the rest of the material came together at a fast clip, with the bulk of An Innocent Man written in just six weeks."
 He was inspired.
 The album was a labor of love, not laborious.